tao101/Self-Hosted-Next.js-Supabase-Fullstack-Starter-Template/suggestions.md

     - **Integration Tests:** Implement integration tests to test the interaction between Next.js actions/API routes and Supabase.
 Tools like Playwright or Cypress could be used for end-to-end testing as well.
     - **Testing Utilities:** Create helper functions and utilities to simplify writing tests, such as mocking Supabase clients or setting up test databases.
-    - **Code Coverage:** Set up code coverage reports to track the percentage of code covered by tests and identify areas that need more testing.

 2.  **Enhanced Local Development Setup:**